More

 VARK model Learning Styles

-Most children are a combination of these four styles, but very often they have a predominant style of learning.
+Most children are a combination of these four styles, but very often, they have a predominant learning style.
 Each of these styles has a complementary way of teaching.
-Now, let’s see the characteristics each of these styles entail and how to make best use of them to make children learn.
+Now, let’s see the characteristics each of these styles entails and how to use them best to make children learn.

-We will also discuss how to identify children on the basis of their learning needs and adopt suited teaching methods for them.
+We will also discuss how to identify children based on their learning needs and adopt suitable teaching methods for them.

 Visual Learning Style

-Visual learners take in information visually, through maps, graphs, diagrams and charts.
+Visual learners take in information visually through maps, graphs, diagrams, and charts.
 However, they don’t necessarily respond well to photos or videos.
-They prefer absorbing their information using different visual aids such as patterns and shapes.
+They prefer absorbing information using different visual aids such as patterns and shapes.

-The best way to present information to such children is by showing them the relationship between different ideas visually.
+The best way to present information to such children is by visually showing them the relationship between different ideas.
 For instance, when explaining a scientific process, it can be done by using a flow chart.

 Related Reading: Best Tips for Creating a Healthy Student-Centered Learning Environment